-April 29, 2012.
-We just learned that 30 young people in Iraq are being marked for death - just because they are perceived as gay or "emo".
-Many have already been attacked and gone into hiding - with nowhere to turn.
+In 2012, we learned that 30 young people in Iraq had been placed on "kill lists" – just because they were perceived as gay.
+Many had already been attacked and gone into hiding, with nowhere to turn.